Bedrooms - 2

 Electric heaters, electricity, bed linen, towels and Wi-Fi included.
 Initial fuel for wood burner included.

-Enclosed patio garden with garden furniture.
+Enclosed patio garden with sundeck and garden furniture.
 Electric car charging point (£35 payable to owner).
 Private parking for 1 car.
 No smoking.
 Please note: This property has a security deposit of £150.

 Nestled in a quiet hamlet of pretty, white-washed, former farm cottages known as East Burton, the location and quality of this stunning, mid-terrace cottage is simply divine!
 Darling Cottage enjoys a tranquil and rural setting, and simply oozes style and charm.
 There is a cosy wood burner in the living room, ensuring a warm welcome regardless of the season.
-There is a separate dining room where French doors enhance the bright and airy ambience and lead to a secluded patio garden.
+There is a separate dining room where French doors enhance the bright and airy ambience and leads to a secluded patio garden with south-facing sun deck and a sea view over the Farne Islands.
 A characterful, exposed stone archway leads from the dining area to the pristine kitchen.
 The bedrooms are immaculately presented and enjoy undulated views across open farmland.

 East Burton enjoys the very best of both worlds.
 Situated down a single track where a passing car is a rarity, the views to the south and west overlook open countryside.
 To the east there are uninterrupted views towards Bamburgh Castle and the sea, with the Farne Islands on the horizon.
 The picture postcard coastal village of Bamburgh is just over a mile east, where the commanding presence of the magnificent castle, with its impressive film and TV pedigree, dominates the coastline.
 This prestigious visitor destination offers restaurants, pubs and quaint tea rooms, along with ample local facilities including a convenience store, butcher (home of the famous Bamburgh banger, as seen on ’Rick Stein Food Heroes’), gift shops, art gallery and the Grace Darling Museum.